 It is important to understand several key concepts as they relate to wellness, that is, wellness, resilience, and burnout.

 Although there is currently no universally accepted definition for "wellness," there is a growing consensus that "wellness" is a multidimensional construct that describes a positive state (rather than simply the absence of illness).
 Dunn4 has defined wellness as "an integrated method of functioning, which is oriented toward maximizing the potential of which the individual is capable.
 It requires that the individual maintain a continuum of balance and purposeful direction within the environment where he is functioning."
 Rather than being an "all or nothing" concept (like allopathic disease models), wellness describes a continuum and a movement to optimal well-being and human flourishing.
 The concept of wellness can sometimes be challenging to allopathic health care professionals who have a medical model that is constructed on a foundation of treating disease, and not supporting positive health.
-Since allopaths receive almost no training in recognizing and supporting the positive aspects of health, it is not surprising that they ...
+Since allopaths receive almost no training in recognizing and supporting the positive aspects of health, it is not ...